Shenandoah Pin Rollers: History

+1903: Southwest Iowa League

-The 1903 Shenandoah team was the first minor league baseball team Shenandoah, Iowa and won a partial league championship.
-Shenandoah briefly played as charter members of the 1903 six–team Class D level Southwest Iowa League.
-The Atlantic, Iowa, Clarinda, Creston Cyclones, Osceola, Iowa and Red Oak Blue Indians teams joined Shenandoah as charter members.
-Shenandoah was in 1st place with a record of 22–14 when the franchise folded on July 18, 1903 and the team had won the first half championship in the league.
-The manager was William Tiley.
+The 1903 Shenandoah team was the first minor league baseball team based in Shenandoah, Iowa and won a partial league championship.
+The team was without a formal nickname, common in the era.
+Shenandoah played as a charter member of the 1903 six–team Class D level Southwest Iowa League and won a title in a split-season schedule before folding.
+The Atlantic, Iowa, Clarinda, Creston Cyclones, Osceola, Iowa and Red Oak Blue Indians teams joined Shenandoah in beginning league play on May 29, 1903.

+Shenandoah was in first place with a record of 22–14 when the franchise folded on July 18, 1903.
+At the time they folded, the team had won the first half championship in the league.
+The Shenandoah manager was William Tiley.
+Atlantic won the second half of the split season and had the league's best overall record.
 The 1903 Southwest Iowa League permanently folded after their only season of play.

+1910 & 1911: Pin Rollers / Missouri-Iowa-Nebraska-Kansas League

 In 1910, minor league baseball returned to Shenandoah.
 The Shenandoah "Pin Rollers" began play as charter members of the six–team, Class D level Missouri-Iowa-Nebraska-Kansas League, known informally as the "MINK League."
-Fellow charter members were the Falls City Colts, Clarinda Antelopes, Auburn Athletics, Maryville Comets and Nebraska City Forresters.
+The fellow charter member Falls City Colts, Clarinda Antelopes, Auburn Athletics, Maryville Comets and Nebraska City Forresters teams joined with Shenandoah in beginning league play on May 1910.

 Shenandoah's team "Pin Rollers" nickname corresponds to the city being a leader in the seed and industry in the era, with the pin rollers aiding in planting seeds.
 Shenandoah was known as the "Seed and Nursery Center of the World" and the Earl May Seed Company was founded in the city.

 The Pin Rollers ended the 1910 season with a record of 47–52, placing third in the MINK league standings.
-The Pin Rollers finished 11.0 games behind the 1st place Falls City Colts, while playing the season under Manager E.C.
+The Pin Rollers finished 11.0 games behind the first place Falls City Colts, while playing the season under Manager E.C.
 Fishbaugh.
 Playing home games at the Sportsman's Park, season attendance was 12,599, an average of 255 per home game.

 The Shenandoah Pin Rollers played their final season in 1911.
 The Pin Rollers placed fourth in the Missouri-Illinois-Nebraska-Kansas League final standings with a 49–51 record, playing under manager Fred Wells.
-Shenandoah finished 10.0 games behind the 1st place Maryville Comets/Humboldt Infants team in the final standings.
+Shenandoah finished 10.0 games behind the first place Maryville Comets/Humboldt Infants team in the final standings.
 The Shenandoah Pin Rollers franchise folded from the MINK league after the season, along with the Clarinda Antelopes.

 Shenandoah, Iowa has not hosted another minor league franchise.

 The ballpark

-Shenandoah teams hosted home minor league games at the Sportsman's Park.
+The Shenandoah teams hosted their home minor league games at the Sportsman's Park.
 The 28–acre park is still in use today as a public park.
-The ballpark hosts Shenandoah High School baseball and softball teams.
+The ballpark hosts the Shenandoah High School baseball and softball teams.
 Sportsman's Park is located on Ferguson Road in the Northern section of Shenandoah, Iowa.